pub struct Origin<'a> { /* fields omitted */ }A URI with an absolute path and optional query: /path?query.

 assert_eq!(uri.query(), None);

-is normalized.
-Otherwise, returns false
+Returns true if self is normalized.
+Otherwise, returns false.

 See Normalization for more information on what it